khilesh114/AndroRat-JavaShell-Android/README.md

 Ethical Usage: Ensure you have explicit permission to exploit any Android device.
 Performing these actions without authorization is illegal and unethical.
 Only use this tool in a controlled and authorized environment.
 Happy Hunting: Proceed with caution and make sure you're adhering to ethical guidelines.
+Credits

+This project is based on the original AndroRAT by karma9874.
+We acknowledge the hard work and contributions of the original authors and contributors.

+Special thanks to:

+https://github.com/karma9874/AndroRAT : For developing and maintaining the original AndroRAT project.

+If you have any questions or wish to contribute to the original project, please refer to their https://github.com/karma9874/AndroRAT.

+Features

+Remote control of Android devices
+Access to device features such as camera, microphone, SMS, and call logs Manage applications installed on the device
+File management and transfer